thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 psql movie_junkies_dev -f migration.sql
 ```

 Iterate on your migration file until you can repeatedly run it without generating an error.
-Then, add the necessary SQL commands to migrate an `awards` table with the following columns.
+Then, add the necessary SQL commands to migrate an `awards` table as well.
+Create this table with the necessary columns to support the following entities.

 ```text
  id | movie_id | kind  |                                 name                                 |      received_at